REGnosys/rosetta-code-generators/python/README.md

 The Python package supports CDM version XXX and requires Python version 3.9+.

-The code to create the Python package supports Rosetta DSL version 4.44.0 and Rosetta Bundle version 3.13.0.
+The code to create the Python package supports Rune DSL version 4.44.0 and Rune Bundle version 3.13.0.

 ## License